-3.2 thousand inland navigation facilities, and 2.9 thousand marine navigation facilities, have adopted BDS, which forms the world's largest dynamic monitoring system for road operating vehicles.
-In the field of smartphones, mainstream chip manufacturers both at home and abroad have introduced integrated chips, which are compatible with BDS.
-By the third quarter of 2019, more than 400 models of smartphones sold in China are supporting positioning functions, among which about 300 models are supporting BDS.
+fields, including agriculture, transportation, forestry, fisheries, hydrological monitoring, meteorological forecasting, communication, power grid, disaster relief, public security, and others.229 According to the report, by the end of 2019, more than 6.5 million road operating vehicles, 40 thousand postal and express delivery vehicles, 80 thousand buses in 36 central cities, 3.2-thousand inland navigation facilities, and 2.9-thousand marine navigation facilities had adopted BDS, which forms the world's largest dynamic monitoring system for road operating vehicles.
+Other reports indicate that fishing boats and law enforcement vessels use 70,000 terminals, police 400,000, while municipal, provincial, and county-level emergency services use 45,000 Beidou terminals.230 In the field of smartphones, mainstream chip manufacturers both at home and abroad have introduced integrated chips that are compatible with BDS.
+By the third quarter of 2019, more than 400 models of smartphones sold in China supported positioning functions, among which about 300 models supported BDS.
+In 2019 it was reported that 70 percent of smartphones in China were compatible with Beidou.231

-While its prevalence among the PLA is unknown apart from scattered reporting on its use in exercises, reports from the China Satellite Navigation Office [中国卫星导航系统管理办公室] indicate widespread deployment of Beidou terminals.
-In January 2018, China Satellite Navigation Office Director Ran Chengqi [冉承其] told China Youth Daily that the BDS has become "standard issue" in fields related to national security.235 In early 2020, Ran revealed that the BDS's high-precision positioning technology was widely utilized in support of the military parade to celebrate the 70th anniversary of the founding of PRC.236 Other reports indicate that fishing boats and law enforcement vessels use 70,000 terminals, police 400,000, while municipal, provincial, and county-level emergency services use 45,000 Beidou terminals.237 In 2019 it was reported that 70 percent of smartphones in China were compatible with Beidou.238 general serving as deputy director of the CMC Equipment Development Department.239
+While its prevalence among the PLA is unknown apart from scattered reporting on its use in exercises, reports from the China Satellite Navigation Office indicate widespread deployment of Beidou terminals.
+In January 2018, China Satellite Navigation Office Director Ran Chengqi [冉承其] told China Youth Daily that the BDS has become "standard issue" in fields related to national security.232 In early 2020, Ran revealed that the BDS's high-precision positioning technology was widely utilized in support of the military parade to celebrate the 70th anniversary of the founding of PRC.233

-The growth of applications for the Beidou system likely indicates that the GNSS will remain a driver of ground segment infrastructure.
+The growth of both civil and military applications for the Beidou system indicates that the GNSS is likely to remain a driver of ground segment infrastructure.

 While no official government structure has been published, Beidou itself appears to be administered in part through four organizations.
-The China Satellite Navigation Committee [中国 卫星导航系统委员会] appears to be a leading organization setting policy, establishing cooperative agreements and similar functions.
-It is led by Wang Zhaoyao [王兆耀] a PLA major
+The China Satellite Navigation Committee [中国卫星导航系统委员会] appears to be the leading organization setting policy, establishing cooperative agreements, and similar functions.
+It is led by Wang Zhaoyao [玉兆耀], a PLA major general serving as deputy director of the CMC Equipment Development Department.234

-An externally facing organization, China Satellite Navigation Office [中国卫星导航系统管理办公室], publishes information on the system through the website Beidou.gov.cn, and its Director Ran Chengqi [冉承其] also serves as its spokesperson.
+An externally facing organization, the China Satellite Navigation Office publishes information on the system through the website Beidou. gov.cn, and Director Ran also serves as its spokesperson.
 However, the website does not list an office address or any other details.
-The ground segment and other operations of Beidou system are likely be run through the Central Satellite Navigation Station [卫星导航定位总站], an SSF unit under the Joint Staff Department discussed in Section 2.1, and PLASSF 1st Navigation Base/Base 35.
+The ground segment and other operations of the Beidou system are likely to be run through the Central Satellite Navigation Station [卫星导航 定位总站], an SSF unit under the Joint Staff Department discussed in Section 2.1, and SSF 1st Navigation Base / Base 35.